 Stacked butter mochi on a white ceramic plate.

-Crisp caramelized edges, chewy and gooey in the middle with fragrant coconut flavor, butter mochi is one of the most popular desserts in Hawaii.
-It’s a sort of hybrid dessert combining Japanese mochi with local coconut cake.
+With crisp, caramelized edges and a chewy center full of coconut flavor, butter mochi is one of Hawaii’s most beloved desserts.
+It’s a delicious hybrid of Japanese mochi and local coconut cake.

 Slices of butter mochi on the cutting board.